 And, this is a woman who really wants to meet someone.
 In other words, she wasn’t just there to see her girlfriends.
 When getting ready for a date, keep in mind that even though you are a great mom, tonight you are an attractive, feminine, sexy woman, and your goal is to feel as pretty as you can.

 3. Know when to stop talking about your kids.

-I could go on and on about what a great basketball player my 13 year old son is, or how cute my 11 year-old daughter’s smile is, and think nothing of it.
+I could go on and on about what a great kid my son is, or how cute my daughter’s smile is, and think nothing of it.
 But know when enough is enough.
 A date is about getting to know each other, so try to focus on asking the guy questions about himself and his life and sharing information about yourself.

 4. Be honest and upfront about why you got divorced.

 Don’t take this the wrong way, but you need to have “a story.”
 Not a made up story, just a good answer for the question your date will surely ask: “Why did you get divorced?”
 A bad answer is, “Because my ex is a total asshole.”
 Just be honest, but leave out details that will make you seem angry or bitter, or that you have the victim mentality.

 5. Don’t badmouth your ex or talk about things he did or is doing that bug you.